openvinotoolkit/openvino/tools/pot/openvino/tools/pot/api/samples/face_detection/README.md

 A custom `DataLoader` is created to load [WIDER FACE](http://shuoyang1213.me/WIDERFACE/) dataset for a face detection task and the implementation of Recall metric is used for the model evaluation.
 In addition, this example demonstrates how one can implement an engine to infer a cascaded (composite) model that is represented by multiple submodels in an OpenVino&trade; Intermediate Representation (IR) and has a complex staged inference pipeline.
+The code of the example is available on [GitHub](https://github.com/openvinotoolkit/openvino/tree/master/tools/pot/openvino/tools/pot/api/samples/face_detection).

 ## How to prepare the data